networkbiolab/WEoN/README.md

-WEoN (Weighted Epigenomic Network) is a Cytoscape app that incorporates a filtering method to determine specific gene regulatory networks.
-The method uses histone modifications through CHIp-on-chip seq, gene expression through RNA-seq, and chromatin accesibility through DNase-seq to filter out known and inferred regulations (like Transcription factors and regulatory RNAs) from a Gene Regulatory Network (GRN) considered as a gold standard (e.g. a GRN with all connections).
-The corresponding specific GRN consider weighted information that can be further analyzed to validate the network.
+Weighted Epigenomic Network (WEoN) is a Cytoscape app that incorporates a filtering method to determine context-specific gene regulatory networks.
+The method employs diverse data to filter out regulatory connections between genes.
+WEoN uses histone modifications through Chromatin Inmunoprecipitation followed by DNA sequencing (ChIP-seq), gene expression through RNA-seq, and chromatin accesibility through DNase-seq data.
+A serie of heuristic filters removes known and inferred regulations (like Transcription factors and regulatory RNAs) from a Gene Regulatory Network (GRN) considered as a Reference Network (e.g. a GRN with all known connections, regardless development stage or cell type).
+The corresponding context-specific GRN considers weighted information, and the generated network can be further analyzed within the Cytoscape software.